M Idioms

 muscle in on (someone or something)

-- forcefully try to discipline someone or take over someone's property or business
+- to forcefully try to discipline someone or take over someone's property or business

-The large supermarket was trying to muscle in on the territory of the small shops.
+The large supermarket was trying to muscle in on the business of the small shops.

 music to one`s ears

-When he told me that I could go to the sales convention in the summer it was music to my ears.
+When I heard that I could go to the sales convention, it was music to my ears.

 musical chairs

-They seem to be playing musical chairs at the company as people move from one position to another position.
+They are playing musical chairs at our company as people move from one position to another position.

 - something that you must have

-The new computer screens are a must have for computer users.
+The new computer is a must-have for computer users.

 muster up the courage

-- build up one's courage to do something
+- to build up one's courage to do something

 I plan to muster up the courage and ask the woman for a date.